RupeshKumar4511/Java-Programming-code/README.md

 	}
 }
 ```
+# Method Overriding :
+when subclass defines methods that are already defined in super class then this process is called  method overriding.

 # Important Point from Method Overriding:
 1.The access modifier for an overriding method can allow more, but not less, access than the overridden method.
 For example, a protected instance method in the superclass can be made public, but not private, in the subclass.
 <br>